-- A baccalaureate degree with a major in nursing from a degree program accredited by the Commission on Collegiate Nursing Education or the National League for Nursing.
+- A baccalaureate degree with a major in nursing from a degree program accredited by the Commission on Collegiate Nursing Education or the National League for Nursing

-- A minimum undergraduate cumulative grade point average of 3.0 on a 4.0 scale, or a B average.
+- A minimum undergraduate cumulative grade point average of 3.0 on a 4.0 scale, or a B average

-- An undergraduate course in total health assessment.
+- An undergraduate course in total health assessment

-- Test Scores: MAT or GRE taken with five years of application submission
+- Test Scores: MAT or GRE taken within five years of application submission

 - Miller Analogy Test (MAT): A score that ranks in the 45th percentile or higher for intended major.